-- ✓ There are three major writing assignments: a 6 page Visual Analysis essay, an 8-12 page Baroque Art Research paper due at mid term and a multimedia World Art Exhibition project due the last week of class. - ✓ There is one Discussion due per week, with the exception of Modern and Contemporary Art where there are 3 Discussions per week. - ✓ There are no Midterm or Final Exams. - ✓ Grading is via the 1000 point method with 1000 points equals the letter grade of an A (see chart page 4). - ✓ Grade Rubrics for Written Assignments are scaled to college-wide rubrics for Writing at the College Level.
+- ✓ There are three major writing and research assignments: a 6 page Visual Analysis essay, an 8-12 page Baroque Art Research paper due at mid term and a multimedia World Art Exhibition project due the last week of class. - ✓ There is one Discussion due per week, with the exception of Modern and Contemporary Art where there are 3 Discussions per week. - ✓ There are no Midterm or Final Exams. - ✓ Grading is via the 1000 point method with 1000 points equals the letter grade of an A (see chart page 4). - ✓ Grade Rubrics for Written Assignments are scaled to college-wide rubrics for Writing at the College Level.
 They can be found by navigating to Let's Get Started>Rubrics.
 Assignments are valued at 100-200 points. - ✓ Grade Rubrics for Discussions can be found by navigating to Let's Get Started>Rubrics.
-Discussions are valued at 25 to 50 points. - ✓ Submitting work on time results in the opportunity for the Professor to review your submission, provide constructive learner feedback and offer you the opportunity to revise your essay or discussion post for a better score (grade). - ✓ Plagiarized essays, research papers or discussions receive a zero for a grade.
+Discussions are valued at 25 to 50 points. - ✓ Submitting work on time results in the opportunity for the Professor to review your submission, provide constructive learner feedback and offer you the opportunity to revise your essay or discussion post for a better score (grade). - ✓ Plagiarized Discussion posts receive a zero for a grade.
+More than two plagiarized posts and the student will be referred to the Academic Deans Office.